Home > Sydney Property Market

 image 71

-Open for inspections have been well attended, reflecting the typical resurgence in buyer activity following the Christmas break.
-That said, we are sensing a degree of caution among buyers, with some hesitancy to commit at this stage due to ongoing uncertainty surrounding interest rate settings.
+Open-for-inspections have been well attended, reflecting the typical resurgence in buyer activity following the Christmas break.
+That said, we are sensing a degree of caution among buyers, with some hesitancy to commit at this stage due to ongoing uncertainty around interest rate settings, conflict in the Middle East, and the associated impacts on oil prices and equity markets.

 Underquoting